 But here's the problem:

-Sacrifice is a lose-win strategy that turns into a transaction.
+This "Sacrifice" is a lose-win strategy that is a covert transaction:

 So if someone steps over Nice Guys' boundary, he sees that as a transaction.

 "Oh, okay.
 So this time I do it for you, next time you'll do something for me."

 But, just observe what happens if you don't return the favor to the Nice Guy:

 Some of the many forms of anger.

 "Look at how much I suffer because of you!" (...not sticking with your part of the transaction!)